MiguelCastillo/bit-loader/README.md

 ### Load
-> The purpose for the `load` interface is to return Module instances.
+> The purpose of the `load` interface is to return Module instances.

 It does it by wrapping the entire process of calling fetch to get module meta objects, pushing the module meta objects through the transformation and compilation workflow, and then returning the Module instance.
 There are a few other steps that take place such a interacting with the cache, but they are less relevant.